PrefectHQ/prefect/docs/ui/cloud.md

 # Welcome to Prefect Cloud <span class="badge cloud"></span>

 Prefect Cloud is a workflow coordination-as-a-service platform.
-Prefect Cloud provides all the capabilities of the [Prefect Orion Server](https://docs.prefect.io/tutorials/orion/?h=server#running-the-prefect-server) and [UI](/ui/overview/) in a hosted environment, plus additional features such as automations, workspaces, and organizations.
+Prefect Cloud provides all the capabilities of the [Prefect server](/tutorials/orchestration/#running-the-prefect-server) and [UI](/ui/overview/) in a hosted environment, plus additional features such as automations, workspaces, and organizations.

 !!! success "Prefect Cloud Quickstart"
     Ready to jump right in and start running flows that are monitored by Prefect Cloud?
 See the [Prefect Cloud Quickstart](/ui/cloud-quickstart/) to create a workspace, configure a local execution environment, and write your first Prefect Cloud-monitored flow run.

 ![Viewing a workspace dashboard in the Prefect Cloud UI.](../img/ui/cloud-workspace-dashboard.png)

-Prefect Cloud includes the same features as the open-source Prefect Orion server, including:
+Prefect Cloud includes the same features as the open-source Prefect server, including:

 - [Flow runs](/ui/flow-runs/) dashboard, including:
     - Details of completed and upcoming scheduled flow runs.